JacobGathof/RayTracer/README.md

 # Ray Tracer
-A simple raytracer built in C++.
-Current version is run on the CPU, but will be reworked soon to run on the GPU
+A simple raytracer built in C++ that runs on the GPU.
+Currently the Main.cpp is a mess, so I will be working on cleaning that up.
+For the future, implement multithreading, possibly frameless rendering, and optimize the tracing process